Beth Israel Deaconess Medical Center Launches Health Technology Exploration Center

 “Now is the time to think more expansively about how diverse technological tools can improve all aspects of health care – from clinical advances to communications and medical decision-making,” said Kevin Tabb, MD, Chief Executive Officer of BIDMC and the Beth Israel Deaconess system.
 “Our goal in creating this new center is to build on Beth Israel Deaconess’ history of innovation to help make patient care more efficient, accessible and integrated.”

 By exploring new and emerging technologies like the Internet of Things and Blockchain, the Health Technology Exploration Center will play a vital role in ushering in a new era in health care delivery.
 The center is poised to spark the technological and systemic transformations in health care delivery that will enable providers to maximize the opportunities of 21st century medicine.
-By fostering relationships with partners around the globe via telemedicine, the center will improve health care quality, advance new treatment options, and shape the delivery of patient care.
+By fostering relationships with partners around the globe via telehealth, the center will improve health care quality, advance new treatment options, and shape the delivery of patient care.
 In addition, HTEC will leverage the power of emerging cloud services to support medical decision-making and innovative new mobile applications that empower patients to manage their own health while improving overall communication between patients and their health care providers.

 Widely recognized as a trailblazer in the field of health care information technology, John Halamka, MD, MS, will lead the Health Technology Exploration Center.
 Halamka serves as Chief Information Officer of the Beth Israel Deaconess system and is International Healthcare Innovation Professor at Harvard Medical School.